MUSIC and the MOVING IMAGE IX

 New York, NY 10012

 NYU Resident Hall Accomodations: Applications for NYU housing will be accepted on a first come, first serve basis.
 Space is limited for on-campus housing.
 Please note that all housing forms received after a date to be determined will be accepted on a space available basis only.
 Click here for more specific housing information.

-Dining Options: For a list of available dining locations please visit http://www.campusdish.com/en-US/CSE/NYU.
+Dining Options: For a list of available on-campus dining locations please visit http://www.campusdish.com/en-US/CSE/NYU.
 Dining locations will be open Monday through Friday from 7am to 8pm.
 There are also many local dining establishments within walking distance.

 Arrival / Departure: When you arrive to the 12th street dorm, you will be asked to show government ID and sign in at the front desk.
 The Front Desk Receptionist will provide keys and information packet.